COMMERCIALIZATION

 The science would be the same, but the hardware,

-the same; the thermodynamics would be the same; the basis technology would be
+would be the same; the biology would be the same; the thermodynamics would be the same; the basis technology

-product “doesn’t know the difference.”
-Here are several examples: the light rays
+by the product or service “doesn’t know the difference.”
+Here are several

-don’t know the difference; the fluid doesn’t know the difference; the sample
+examples: the light rays don’t know the difference; the flow of electronics don't know the difference; the fluid doesn’t know the difference; the cells

-electrons don’t know the difference; the silicon wafer doesn’t know the
+don't know the difference; the sample

-difference; or fill in your own blank: the ____________ doesn’t know the
+doesn’t know the difference; the sound doesn’t know the difference; or fill in your own blank: the ____________ doesn’t know the

 difference.